awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 4. On the left navigation bar, choose __Identity providers__
 5. Select __Facebook__
 6. Type the __app client ID__ and __app client secret__ you recived from the previous section
-7. Type the names to the scopes you want to authorize seperated by commas
+7. Type the names of the scopes you want to authorize seperated by commas

 ![Facebook-IdentityProvider](Images/FacebookSetupInstructions/Facebook-IdentityProvider.png "Facebook-IdentityProvider")